-No federal or State-listed species or signs were observed on the site during the field investigations.
-In addition, there are no documented observations of any listed or special status species on the site or in the immediate surrounding area according to the CNDDB (2021).
-Furthermore, the site is not expected to support populations of the desert tortoise based on the absence of any tortoise sign (e.g., burrows, scats, tracks, etc.), and although suitable habitat is present on the site, the probability of the species inhabiting the site is very low, given the lack of suitable burrows and disturbance of the site.
+Only the western Joshua tree was observed during the 2023 field investigation.
+Any attempt to remove or displace the species dead or alive will require an incidental take permit (ITP) from CDFW.
+Take of the western Joshua tree falls under CDFW jurisdiction and will require agency approval before any ground disturbance within 50ft of any tree occurs.
+There were no documented observations of any other listed or special status species on the site or in the immediate surrounding area.
+The site is not expected to support populations of the desert tortoise based on the absence of any tortoise sign (e.g., burrows, scats, tracks, etc.), and although suitable habitat is present on the site, the probability of the species inhabiting the site is very low, given the lack of suitable burrows.

-A pre-construction burrowing owl survey may be required by CDFW to determine if any owls have moved on to the site since the June 28, 2021 surveys.
+A pre-construction burrowing owl survey may be required by CDFW to determine if any owls have moved on to the site since the June 29, 2023 surveys.
 As stated in CDFW's Staff Report on Burrowing Owl Mitigation, the most effective method of completing a pre-construction survey (take avoidance survey) should be performed within 14 days of ground disturbance, followed by a final pre-construction survey within 24 hours of breaking ground.

-7.0 CONCLUSIONS AND RECOMMENDATIONS
+7.0 CONCLUSIONS AND RECCOMENDATIONS

-Future development activities are expected to result in the complete removal of vegetation from the 19-acre parcel; however, cumulative impacts to the general biological resources (plants and animals) in the surrounding area are expected to be negligible.
+Future development activities are expected to result in the removal of vegetation from a portion of the 19-acre parcel; however, cumulative impacts to the general biological resources (plants and animals) in the surrounding area are expected to be negligible.
 This assumption is based on the presence of habitat on the site which is very common throughout the region.
-In addition, future development activities are not expected to have any impact on any State or Federal listed or State special status plant or animal species, besides the western Joshua tree which an Incidental Take Permit will be submitted to CDFW and those that are transplantable will be mitigated.
+In addition, future development activities are not expected to have any impact on any State or Federal listed or State special status plant or animal species.
 As discussed above, the site does not support any desert tortoises.
 In addition, burrowing owls do not inhabit the site and are not expected to be impacted given the absence of any suitable burrows.
 The following mitigation measures are recommended:

 - 1. Pre-construction surveys for burrowing owls, desert tortoise, and nesting birds protected under the Migratory Bird Treaty Act and Section 3503 of the California Fish and Wildlife Code shall be conducted prior to the commencement of Project-related ground disturbance. - a.
 Appropriate survey methods and timeframes shall be established, to ensure that chances of detecting the target species are maximized.
 In the event that listed species, such as the desert tortoise, are encountered, authorization from the USFWS and CDFW must be obtained.
 If nesting birds are detected, avoidance measures shall be implemented to ensure that nests are not disturbed until after young have fledged. - b.
 Pre-construction surveys shall encompass all areas within the potential footprint of disturbance for the project, as well as a reasonable buffer around these areas. - 2.
-If any sensitive species, such as those mentioned on the CNDDB Phelan quadrangle, are observed on the property during future activities, CDFW and USFWS (as applicable) should be contacted to discuss specific mitigation measures which may be required for the individual species.
+If any sensitive species are observed on the property during future activities, CDFW and USFWS (as applicable) should be contacted to discuss specific mitigation measures which may be required for the individual species.
 CDFW and USFWS are the only agencies which can grant authorization for the "take" of any sensitive species and can approve the implementation of any applicable mitigation measures.